 When a dog looks like it is licking the air, it can be a sign that they are feeling nauseated.

-This can also be a sign of dental problems or that they have something stuck in their mouth.
 Dogs cannot just reach in their mouth and remove anything that is causing them problems as we can, and they must constantly lick to get it to come out.

 Sign #8 – Drooling excessively

-This sign maybe a little more difficult for someone who has a Great Dane as a pet, but drooling is another way your dog might tell you they are not feeling so good.
+This sign may be a little more difficult for someone who has a Great Dane as a pet, but drooling is another way your dog might tell you they are not feeling so good.

-Excessive drooling is a common sign of nausea, and sometimes can be very tricky to notice.
+Excessive drooling is a common sign of nausea and sometimes can be very tricky to notice.
 Usually, this excessive drooling with quickly lead to vomiting, which will help you distinguish between normal Great Dane drool and drooling from being nauseated.

 Sign #9 – Shivering or shaking

-By doing this, your comforting yourself, but dogs don’t have hands or fingers to massage their pain or sickness away, so they instead shake and shiver as a way to comfort or calm themselves.
+By doing this, you’re comforting yourself, but dogs don’t have hands or fingers to massage their pain or sickness away, so they instead shake and shiver as a way to comfort or calm themselves.

 Sign #10 – Excessive drinking